meraccos/meraccos/README.md

 Hi there!
-I'm Meraj, an aspiring robotics engineer with a passion for developing innovative solutions in the field of robotics and reinforcement learning.
-My expertise lies in simulation environments, control algorithms, and UAV systems.
-I enjoy tackling complex problems and learning new skills to expand my knowledge in the ever-evolving world of technology.
+I'm Meraj, an aspiring robotics engineer with a passion in the fields of robotics and reinforcement learning.
+I have experience in simulation environments, control algorithms, and UAV systems.
 Don't hesitate to reach out if you have any questions or are interested in working together!